-The draft group accounts for CBH Limited (including CBHS Limited) show net liabilities at 31st March 2019 of £8.158 million (£3.716 million at 31st March 2018) and an after tax deficit of £1.394 million in the year to 31st March 2019 (£1.143 million deficit in the year to 31st March 2018).
+The draft group accounts for CBH Limited (including CBHS Limited) show net liabilities at 31st March 2020 of £5.259 million (£8.158 million at 31st March 2019) and an after tax deficit of £2.188 million in the year to 31st March 2020 (£1.394 million in the year to 31st March 2019).

 The net liabilities of the company are valued at cost (in accordance with company accounting rules) and may not therefore reflect their market value.
-The accounts of the company show a contingent liability of £38,039 at 31st March 2019 (£38,039 at 31st March 2018).
+The accounts of the company show a contingent liability of £38,039 at 31st March 2020 (£38,039 at 31st March 2019).

-Since CBH's accounts show non-current assets at historic cost, the company's dwellings were re-valued at 31st March 2015 (for dwellings completed up until that date), at 31st March 2016 (for dwellings completed in 2015/16), at 31st March 2018 (for acquisitions in 2017/18) and at 31st March 2019 at Current value, with the values uplifted by the increase in the local Land Registry housing price index up to 31st March 2017, 31st March 2018 and 31st March 2019, to bring them into line with the council's accounting policies.
+Since CBH's accounts show non-current assets at historic cost, the company's dwellings were re-valued at 31st March 2019 at Current value to bring them into line with the council's accounting policies.
 The Current value was assessed by internal and external valuers using the existing use value for social housing (EUV-SH) appropriate to the dwellings' tenure as affordable homes.
+There were no additions or disposals during the year.
 If CBH charged depreciation on the Current value of the dwellings, instead of their historic cost, the charge would be around £90,000 less.

-The full accounts of Cheltenham Borough Homes Limited and Cheltenham Borough Homes Services Limited for the year ending 31st March 2019 can be obtained from the Company Secretary at the company's registered office - Cheltenham House, Clarence Street, Cheltenham, Gloucestershire, GL50 3JR.
+The full accounts of Cheltenham Borough Homes Limited and Cheltenham Borough Homes Services Limited for the year ending 31st March 2020 can be obtained from the Company Secretary at the company's registered office - Cheltenham House, Clarence Street, Cheltenham, Gloucestershire, GL50 3JR.